jasonrandrews/mnist-demo/README.md

 make test
 ```

-This builds and runs two different TensorFlow models from model/ and performs a hardcoded number of inferences on the MNIST data set in data/.
+This builds and runs the application on the Cortex-A CPU with 10 MNIST digits.

 The purpose of these examples is to demonstrate how to use Arm NN to load and execute TensorFlow models in a C++ application.

-For information about how to profile with Arm Streamline refer to the file mnist-demo.pdf